How to travel Amsterdam - Madrid

-Let's overview the travel options between Amsterdam and Madrid by considering flying, trains and buses...
+Let's look at the options for travel between Amsterdam and Madrid by air, train and bus...

 1. Flights Amsterdam-Madrid

 Madrid airport is connected to the city centre by train and metro.
-For getting to central Amsterdam from Schiphol see here.
+See here for getting from Schiphol Airport to central Amsterdam.

 Dutch airline KLM (Skyteam alliance) flies 5x daily non-stop between Amsterdam and Madrid using Boeing 737s.
 Return prices start from around €110 - not including checked luggage.

 Spanish carrier and fellow Skyteam alliance member Air Europa flies up to 2x daily with Boeing 737/787 equipment on the Amsterdam-Madrid route.
 Return prices tend to be more expensive than KLM, starting at the €130 level but often around the €200 mark.